 Exercise 2: Shoulder circles

-Your shoulders carry much more weight than you realize - both physically and mentally.
-Especially during stress or tension, people tend to hunch their shoulders, causing the muscles to tense up.
-Shoulder circling helps loosen the muscles in this area and relieve psychosomatic tension.
+Your shoulders bear a much heavier load than you realize—both physically and mentally.
+Especially when feeling stressed or tense, people tend to hunch their shoulders, causing the muscles to tighten.
+Shoulder circles help loosen the muscles in this area and relieve psychosomatic tension.

 Sit up straight.
-Your feet should be firmly on the floor so that your spine is in a neutral position.
-Now raise your shoulders up towards your ears as if you were shrugging your shoulders.
+Your feet should be flat on the floor so that your spine is in a neutral position.
+Now lift your shoulders up toward your ears, as if you were shrugging.
 Then bring them back and gently squeeze your shoulder blades together.
-In the next step, pull your shoulders down as far as possible and finally bring them back to their starting position.
-To make it easier, you can imagine that you are painting big circles in the air with your shoulders.
-Repeat this movement several times and then try to change direction and "draw" the circles counterclockwise.
+Next, pull your shoulders down as far as possible and finally return them to their starting position.
+To make it easier, imagine that you are drawing large circles in the air with your shoulders.
+Repeat this movement several times, and then try changing direction and “drawing” the circles counterclockwise.

 Exercise 3: Back stretch